jsbaan/transformer-from-scratch/readme.md

 - Run unit tests on each commit using Github Actions
   - Refactor unit tests to separate folder and files
   - Run pylint on codebase
-- Publish this repo and write blogpost about what I learned / what surprised me.
+- Publish this repo and write blogpost about what I learned / what surprised me (notes below).

 ## Lessons Learned / Implementation Notes
 - The query, key and value vector dim is dynamically set to hidden_dim/num_heads in most (e.g. PyTorch & huggingface) default implementations <include source>.